 In commercial environments, glaziers will cut and install security doors made of glass and fix or secure internal glass panelling and room dividers.
 You’ll also find them installing or repairing shop fronts made of glass, for everyone from boutique salons to more traditional corner stores.

-Aside from commercial and residential buildings, you’ll also find glaziers working on many high-rise construction sites.
-Cranes are used to help lift large panels into place, so the glaziers can then secure them to the building frame.
+Beyond commercial and residential buildings, glaziers work on high-rise construction sites, using cranes to lift large glass panels into place before securing them to the building frame.

 A day in the life of a glazier?

-Working as a glazier means spending lots of time on construction sites making sure the glass fits the building.
-Here they’ll often install aluminium, timber or stainless-steel frames, into which they’ll fit glass using putty, chemical compounds or rubber strips.
+Working as a glazier means spending a lot of time on construction sites ensuring the glass fits the building.
+They often install aluminium, timber, or stainless-steel frames, fitting glass using putty, chemical compounds, or rubber strips.

-Glaziers also deal with broken glass and mirror glaze, getting these surfaces ready for reglazing.
-Pre-made glass units, like shower enclosures and sliding doors, can be assembled and installed by glaziers.
+Glaziers also handle broken glass and mirror glaze, preparing these surfaces for reglazing.
+They assemble and install pre-made glass units like shower enclosures and sliding doors.

-Glaziers must work with other professionals and tradespeople.
-They need to be able to interpret drawings, diagrams, and specifications to work out glass fabrication and installation needs.
-They might also use computer-aided design software to work up scaled drawings.
+Glaziers work alongside other professionals and tradespeople, interpreting drawings, diagrams, and specifications to determine glass fabrication and installation needs.
+They might also use computer-aided design (CAD) software to create scaled drawings.

 What training is required to become a glazier?